aphalo/gginnards/README.md

 may be useful when dealing with very large datasets.
 Companion functions are defined to explore the embedded `data` object.

+## Inspection of themes

+Functions are provided to compare themes and to inspect them.
+In ‘ggplot2’ (\>= 4.0.0) themes have adquired additional fields.
+These functions can be used both to debug newly created or modified themes and to learn how themes work.
+The functions are quite general, and should work across ‘ggplot2’ versions.

 ## Examples

 ``` r